• Portfolio

 And while this was happening, I was literally thinking: *Has no one ever flown through Mexico with film before?
 I’m the first one?
 I’ve traveled with film in the EU, and I know what to expect there.
 But here?
 Why? *

-Because I don’t speak Spanish, I had a hard time getting my concerns across.
+Because I don’t speak Spanish, I had difficulty conveying my concerns.
 I tried.
 I really did.
-But I could tell I was being talked around, told anything just to get me to be quiet and compliant.
-But I wasn’t going to be.
-I stood my ground—until I found myself surrounded by about seven airport staff members, all staring me down.
+But I could tell I was being tossed around, being asked to comply.
+I stood my ground—until I found myself surrounded by several airport staff members.

 At that point, I had to make a call: risk getting into trouble, or cut my losses.
-I chose not to escalate it further.
+I chose not to escalate it further as the intimidation factor made me uncomfortable.
 I let the cameras go through the scanner.
-And it sucked.
+And that sucked.

-I’ll be real: I blame the agents at the airport more than I blame Delta.
+I’ll be real: I blame the agents at the airport, not necessarily Delta.
 It wasn’t that I was making a scene—I was calm, but firm.
 One of the staff members was actually trying to help.
 He made an effort to translate and kept saying it was a misunderstanding, which to some degree it was—but I also understood exactly what was happening: they weren’t willing to do what I was asking, which was to hand-check the film.

 I appreciated his effort.
-He was kind, and he kept apologizing for not being able to keep up with how fast I spoke.
-That’s totally understandable.
+He was kind, and he kept apologizing for not being able to keep up with me; that’s totally understandable.
 Still, the reality remained: despite his help, the decision had already been made.
 They weren’t going to accommodate me.
 And the rest of the staff?
 It felt like they were more focused on moving me along than hearing me out.
-Whether it was miscommunication or policy confusion, the end result was the same: I was denied a basic, reasonable request that should’ve been honored.
+Whether it was miscommunication or policy confusion, the result was the same: I was denied a basic, reasonable request that should’ve been honored.

 What Happens When Film Goes Through an X-ray Scanner?

 If you’re not familiar: once undeveloped film is exposed to X-ray scanning, it’s permanently damaged.
 You can’t recover the images.
 You can’t "repair" the film.
-The damage is chemical—you may not see it until after developing, but it's baked into the emulsion.
+The damage is chemical—you may not see it until after developing, but it's baked into the emulsion, the intensity varying by film type and intensity of x-ray.

 I was told at the airport that Delta would reimburse me for the damage.
-Spoiler: they won’t.
-Their customer service later asked for a "repair" receipt—which doesn't exist for ruined film.
+But I’m reluctant that they will.
+Their customer service later asked for a "repair" receipt, which doesn't exist for ruined film, but I guess that takes care of development costs.

 Traveling with Film: What the Experts Say